-Having just recently devoured every episode of the inspirational Michael Pollan series Cooked on Netflix1, I came away with a sudden urge to drop everything and get some fresh dough between my fingers and mix up this spelt sourdough bread.
+Having just recently devoured every episode of the inspirational Michael Pollan series Cooked on Netflix, I came away with a sudden urge to drop everything and get some fresh dough between my fingers and mix up this spelt sourdough bread.
 Throughout the entire series, he was on screen rallying behind slow food, especially so in the “Air” episode where Pollan points out that humanity lost something when we transitioned from quality, slow food to abundant, fast food—most significantly when it comes to bread.
 There’s truth to the old saying that all good things take time, right?
 I agree.

 With this amped up baking gusto I’ve been baking more and more this past month, not only baking my staple weekly bread but also milling fresh spelt flour and testing a spelt sourdough formula.
 Chances are you’ve heard of spelt, an ancient species of wheat that has been used since long ago, and as Pollan alluded to, you feel a sort of connection with ancient bakers when baking bread this way, and especially for me with this ancient grain.